Actions and Detail Panel

 Wish Lanterns was described by Prospect as “compelling and beautifully written”.
 Writing in the FT, Jonathan Fenby said it was “one of the best I have read about the individuals who make up a country that is all too often regarded as a monolith, but which abounds with diversity on multiple levels.”

 This event will be chaired by Jemimah Steinfeld, Literature Programme Manager at Asia House and author of the book Little Emperors and Material Girls: Sex and Youth in Modern China.
-A Q&A will follow and copies of both books will be available to buy at the event.
+A Q&A will follow and copies of both books will be available to buy at the event (nb only payable by cash).

 Rob Schmitz is American National Public Radio’s Shanghai Bureau Chief.
 Before this recent appointment, he was the China correspondent for American Public Media’s Marketplace.
 He first went to China in 1996 and has reported on a range of topics from trade and labour to politics and education.